 Changes to the law, accounting standards and other pronouncements are continually analysed with regard to their relevance and effect on the consolidated financial statements and group management report; the relevant changes are then incorporated into the Group’s internal policies and systems.

-All consolidated entities must follow the KION GROUP IFRS Accounting Manual when preparing their IFRS reporting packages.
+All consolidated entities must follow the KION Group IFRS Accounting Manual when preparing their IFRS reporting packages.
 This manual contains the recognition, measurement and disclosure rules to be applied in the KION Group’s accounting in accordance with IFRS.
 The accounting guidelines primarily explain the financial reporting principles specific to the KION Group’s business.
-In addition, all companies must adhere to the schedule defined by head office for preparing the consolidated financial statements and group management report.
+In addition, all companies must adhere to the schedule defined by head office for the Group accounting process.

 The accounting-based internal control and risk management system encompasses defined control mechanisms, automated and manual reconciliation processes, separation of functions, the double-checking principle and adherence to policies and instructions.